Buying a Puppy on Craigslist? Read This First

 There’s no rule against shopping for a dog or pet online!
 In fact, you can search for local breeders, international breeders and multinational vendors on Google or any internet browser.
 You can check a vendor's reputation online by checking customer reviews on Better Business Bureau, Trustpilot, and several other customer review sites.

-Mawoo Pets is one of the highly-rated puppy vendors online that connects customers from all over the United States and Canada to wonderful, fully-vetted dog breeders.
+Mawoo Pets is one of the highly-rated platforms that connects customers from all over the United States and Canada to ethical, fully-vetted dog breeders.
 You can review our mission, commitment to ethical breeding, and customer reviews online, to assess if Mawoo might be the right choice for you.
-Once you find a platform that you trust and have verified, you can search for the right breed for your lifestyle - whether a French Bulldog, Yorkshire Terrier, or Cane Corso - and then arrange for delivery or pickup, and process payments securely online.
+Once you find a platform that you trust and have verified, you can search for the right breed for your lifestyle - whether a French Bulldog, Yorkshire Terrier, or Cane Corso - and for delivery or pickup of your puppy.

 Read our guide on safely buying a puppy online for top tips on avoiding puppy mills, and learn the best way to find the highest quality dog breeders out there.